Reds vs. Nationals Player Props Betting Odds

 Steer Stats

-- Steer hopes to build on a three-game hitting streak in this matchup.
-During his last five outings he is hitting .500 with two home runs, four walks and five RBI.
+- Steer has recorded a base hit in four games in a row.
+In his last five games he is hitting .400 with a home run, three walks and three RBI.

 Steer Recent Games